fauverism/project-timeline/README.md

 - Provides an archive for project artifacts
 - Keep clients and team members up to speed with design progress
 - Lives at a URL that doesn't change

+TODOS
+- create a master page for all projects that will link to project pages
+- create a sidebar for logging tech, estimate, pomodoros, harvest data, links, repos, etc.